 Switching between the proxy and original files is also a seamless process here.
-When you want to switch to online editing to provide Neat Video with the original frames, click Toggle Proxies button (turn it blue) under the same main preview window.
+When you want to switch to online editing to provide Neat Video with the original frames, click Toggle Proxies button (turn it grey) under the same main preview window.
 If you do not have it, simply add it from Button Editor (of course you do not need to do that if you do not use proxies at all).
 You should do this step even though Neat Video's windows will be showing that it has received a full frame for profiling.
 This is happening because Premiere Pro is supplying it with the frames from proxy files that have been stretched to the frame size of the sequence.

 Adobe After Effects